aej37/soundscape2022spring/README.md

 You don't need answers to all of these questions before getting started, but asking them early and returning to them often could help you get a sense of the soundscape you want to make.

+Project Description

+For my project, I am doing a "Night at the Orchestra".
+It begins with a woman walking to a Concert Hall outside by a busy street on a rainy evening.
+She is going out to enjoy an evening at the orchestra.
+She opens the heavy wooden door and she enters the concert hall.
+Someone greets her and asks for her ticket.
+She then goes in to find her seat and there is instruments tuning and small talk as people wait for the concert to start.
+The conductor walks out on stage and the orchestra starts to play.
+However this concert takes a turn and the audience will hear a different type of music...welcome to a Night at the Orchestra!

 ## Generative constraints
 _(to be updated together in lesson 6)_